dreasgrech/ACEPedalGraph/README.md

 <td width="300" valign="top"><img width="300" alt="The Pedal Graph options window" src="https://github.com/user-attachments/assets/7761c2d8-4e9e-4ae9-aa3a-b8d716583d90" /></td>
 <td valign="top">

-**OPTIONS** in the app drawer opens the graph's settings.
+**OPTIONS** in the app drawer opens the graph's settings; with ACE UI App Loader 0.27.0 or newer, so does a right-click on the graph.
 Everything you change is kept, through the HUD reload and a restart.
 Click a section header to fold it.
 Defaults in bold.

 **Layout**
 - *Panel scale*: 0.6 to 2.0 in steps of 0.1, default **1.0**.